dfelinto/blender-manual/manual/editors/3dview/navigate/navigation.rst

 If you start in the middle of the area and move up and down or left and right, the view is rotated around the middle of the area.

+Holding :kbd:`Alt` while dragging locks to axes.

 To change the viewing angle in discrete steps, use :kbd:`Numpad8` and :kbd:`Numpad2` or use :kbd:`Numpad4` and :kbd:`Numpad6` to rotate the scene around the global Z axis from your current point of view.
 Finally :kbd:`Numpad9` switches to the opposite side of the view.

-Or if the :ref:`Emulate 3 Button Mouse <preferences-input-emulate-mouse>` option is select in the Preferences you can press and hold :kbd:`Alt` while dragging :kbd:`LMB` in the viewport's area.

-.. note:: Hotkeys

-   Remember that most hotkeys affect the **active** area (the one that has focus), so check that the mouse cursor is in the area you want to work in before you use the hotkeys.

 .. seealso::

    - :ref:`Orbit Style Preference <prefs-input-orbit-style>`
-   - :ref:`Auto-Perspective Preference <prefs-interface-auto-perspective>`
+   - :ref:`Auto-Perspective Preference <prefs-navigation-auto_perspective>`

 Roll